thinkshout/salesforce/README.txt

   The module sf_prematch provides administrators the ability to set up duplicate prevention criteria on each fieldmap.
 When sf_permatch is enabled, administrators will be directed to set up matching criteria after creating a fieldmap.
-Each time a SalesForce export is triggered, this criteria will be used to identify any pre-existing records.
+Each time a Salesforce export is triggered, this criteria will be used to identify any pre-existing records.
 If any matching record is found, the matched record will be updated instead of a new record being created.
-The impetus for this is to reduce the database management workload for SalesForce.com administrators.
+The impetus for this is to reduce the database management workload for Salesforce.com administrators.

 EXPORT QUEUE
 ------------
   The module sf_queue implements a queueing system for exports.
-Since SalesForce API's create and update functions can modify up to 200 records at a time, this module offers significant efficiencies for users trying to minimize their API usage.
+Since Salesforce API's create and update functions can modify up to 200 records at a time, this module offers significant efficiencies for users trying to minimize their API usage.
 Further, if an account's API limit is exceeded, the queue provides a